ethereum/EIPs/EIPS/eip-draft_permission_token.md

 You may still encounter special roles like `Owner`, `Operator`, `Manager`, `Validator` in many existing smart contracts because we're still using permissioned addresses to operate and manage them.
 It is difficult to audit and maintain since these permissions are not managed centrally in a single smart contract.

 To secure the communication between smart contracts, this EIP provides a straightforward, centralized, and scalable method for managing permissions.
-This EIP focus on secure cross-interactive between two

 ## Specification